plabayo/rama/docs/book/src/web_servers.md

 that it is not our goal to also be a framework for developing web services.
 There is however overlap, and for cases where you do need web-service like functionality in function of your proxy process you'll notice that rama on itself provides everything that you really need.

-But because developing web servers for the purpose of websites, http API's, or other kinds of web applications is not our focus you'll not find anything fancy or 'magical' that you might be used to in other frameworks.
+Examples of the kind of web services you might build with `rama` in function of your proxy service:

+- a k8s health service (see code example at <https://github.com/plabayo/rama/tree/main/examples/http_k8s_health.r>);
+- a metric exposure service;
+- a minimal api service (e.g. to expose device profiles or certificates);
+- a graphical interface / control panel;

 ## Axum